pbastowski/body-parser/README.md

 This unfortunately does not work out of the box, because there is no body-parser middleware included in the standard Meteor WebApp configuration.

 How do you make it work?
-Install the `pbastowski:post-body-parser package` and the above will work as shown.
+Install the `pbastowski:post-body-parser` package and the above example will work as shown.

 ### Install: